- Best travel time

 In Wintertime temperatures can drop up to -20 degrees Celcius in the North.
 The Southern part of the country enjoys somewhat milder winters.

-The ski resorts attract many winter enthusiasts and usually open late November or early December.
+The ski resorts attract many winter enthusiasts and usually open in late November or early December.
 Most are located in the northern provinces of Gyeonggi-do, where Seoul is located, and Gangwon-do.

 As temperatures drop, prices drop as well.